uint0/sqli-tutorial/README.md

 ```

 ## Running
-The application can be run locally with.
-This will listen on port `5001`
+The application can be run locally with the following from within `/app`.
+This will listen on port `5001`.
 ```
 python3 app.py
 ```